Guidance notes for post 16 college and 6th form transport assistance

 - any pass awarded is posted to the address listed in the application form.
 If you wish to collect a pass in person please contact the Customer Service Centre on 01702 215007 to make the necessary arrangements

-- the Department for People is committed to providing the most economical form of transport available to students and has the final decision on the mode of transport awarded.
+- Southend-on-Sea City Council is committed to providing the most economical form of transport available to students and has the final decision on the mode of transport awarded.
 One return journey per day will be provided for the normal school/college day i.e. 8.30 to 16.30 on Monday to Friday.
 If the student has free time during this period they are expected to utilise it for private study at school/college

-Travel assistance is agree d for one year only as the Post 16 Transport Provision is reviewed on an annual basis.
+Travel assistance is agreed for one year only as the Post 16 Transport Policy is reviewed on an annual basis.
+Therefore, applicants need to make a fresh application for each academic year.

 Reimbursement of Fares Paid